How to MIG Weld Stainless to Mild Steel: Step by Step

 Some examples:

-- When making a butt joint, it would be best not to leave an open root for thin sheet metal up to 14ga (2mm).
+- When making a butt joint, it would be best not to leave an open root for thin sheet metal up to 14ga (2 mm).

 - After that, the root gap should be as narrow as possible.
-For 1/8″ (3.2mm) metals, leave a narrow 1/32″ (0.8mm) gap.
+For 1/8″ (3.2 mm) metals, leave a narrow 1/32″ (0.8 mm) gap.

-- If the metals are 3/16″ (4.8mm) thick, bevel the joint at 30-degrees and make a single V joint.
-Leave a narrow 1/16″ (1.6mm) root gap and a 1/16″ root face.
+- If the metals are 3/16″ (4.8 mm) thick, make a single V joint by beveling the two parts at 30 degrees.
+Leave a narrow 1/16″ (1.6 mm) root gap and a 1/16″ root face.

 An angle grinder with a dedicated flap disc for each metal is great for beveling.